GSA/digitalgov.gov/content/posts/2016-09-02-quality-speed-and-lower-costs-yes-you-can-have-it-all.md

 ---
+url: /2016/09/02/quality-speed-and-lower-costs-yes-you-can-have-it-all/
 date: 2016-09-02 10:00:42 -0400
-title: 'Quality, Speed, and Lower Costs\: Yes, You Can Have It All'
+title: 'Quality, Speed, and Lower Costs: Yes, You Can Have It All'
-summary: 'This is post 2 in the 5-part series The Right Tools for the Job\: Re-Hosting DigitalGov Search to a Dynamic Infrastructure Environment.
+summary: 'This is post 2 in the 5-part series The Right Tools for the Job: Re-Hosting DigitalGov Search to a Dynamic Infrastructure Environment.
 The last major infrastructure upgrade that&nbsp;DigitalGov Search had was in 2010.
 Not only has technology evolved significantly since then, but so have business models for right-sizing costs.
 Moving to Amazon Web Services (AWS)'
-authors: [dmccleskey, nick-marden]
+authors:
+  - dmccleskey
+  - nick-marden
 categories:
   - Code
   - Data
   - Managing Digital
   - Monthly Theme
   - Our Work
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
 tag:
   - DigitalGov Search
   - infrastructure